-When we picture ourselves in a car wreck, we think of broken glass, smashed fenders, and deployed airbags.
+When we picture ourselves in a car accident, we think of broken glass, smashed fenders, and deployed airbags.
 It's a scary thought, but what about those who don't have the steel safety of a car to protect them in the event of a crash?
 As motorcyclists in Colleyville and throughout the Dallas and Fort Worth region can tell you, it doesn't take much to cause an wreck.
 A tree branch, a pothole, a sudden rainstorm—any one of these obstacles could cause a crash.
 However, there is one reason that is much more common: other drivers.

-What Can Cause A Motorcycle Wreck?
+What Can Cause A Motorcycle Accident?

 - Motorcycles are often overlooked by drivers.
 Drivers are conditioned to be aware of other cars on the road, but often overlook smaller vehicles when making checks in the mirror.

 - Motorcycles are much smaller vehicles than cars.
 On two wheels, a motorcyclist has a smaller profile and is more difficult to see in a rearview mirror.

 - Unpredictability.
 The speeds a motorcycle is capable of, the maneuvering of the bike, and the amount of space needed to cover a distance can be unfamiliar to the average driver.
 Motorcycle collisions often occur when drivers overestimate a bike's speed or distance, assuming the bike will react like a car.

 - Weather conditions.
 Unlike drivers, bikers are not protected by windows and steel.
 Rain, snow and wind can all negatively affect a rider's visibility and handling—leaving it up to the drivers around them to avoid an wreck.